littleosbook/littleosbook/syscalls.md

 When we entered user mode before in the chapter ["Entering User Mode"](#entering-user-mode) we disabled interrupts when executing in PL3.
-Since system calls are implemented using interrupts, you need to enable interrupts in user mode.
+Since system calls are implemented using interrupts, interrupts must be enabled in user mode.
 Setting the IF flag bit in the `eflags` value on the stack will make `iret` enable interrupts (since the `eflags` value on the stack will be loaded into the `eflags` register by the assembly instruction `iret`).